Oberammergau 2020 – 14 Days

 Meals: B, D

-Day 7: Guided tour Venice, St. Marks Square, Doges Palace, St Mark’s Cathedral, Free time
+Day 7: Venice Sightseeing, St. Mark’s Square, Doges Palace, St. Mark’s Cathedral

 Meals: B, D